Safety is a top priority for homeowners, and there are several ways to prevent accidents from happening in your home.

 The more safety precautions you take, the safer your family will be.
 Follow these nine essential tips to keep your home safe from accidents:

-Perform a home safety audit
+Perform a home safety audit during residential move

 A home safety audit is a great way to find potential hazards in your home, which you can then address.
 To conduct one, make a list of all the rooms in your house and then go through them one by one.
 As you’re walking through each room, pay attention to anything that could be dangerous for children or pets—outlets with exposed wiring and broken switches, loose floorboards and steps, heavy things (such as furniture) that could fall on someone if they were pushed over accidentally—and write those down too.
 This will give you an idea of where there are any issues so that they can be addressed before something happens!